Manage cookies

 4.84 Certified by Trusted Shops

-When you dive into the world of extra virgin olive oil, you’ve probably already discovered several health benefits of this liquid gold.
-Olive oil contains healthy fats and antioxidants that can contribute to a balanced diet.
-But many people wonder: how much olive oil can you eat per day to truly benefit from all its advantages?
+Extra virgin olive oil offers numerous scientifically proven health benefits.
+It contains healthy fats and antioxidants that support a balanced diet.
+But many people ask: how much olive oil can you eat per day to fully enjoy its advantages?
 So, how much olive oil should you consume daily?

 olive oil

-Also keep in mind that not all types of olive oil contain the same nutrients.
-Extra virgin olive oil is the best option, as it’s less processed and contains more antioxidants, polyphenols, healthy unsaturated fats, and other beneficial nutrients than other types of olive oil.
-In short, make sure your olive oil is healthy!
+Not all olive oils are equal.
+Extra virgin olive oil is less processed and richer in antioxidants, polyphenols, healthy unsaturated fats, and other nutrients.
+Ensure your olive oil is healthy!

 olive oil

-If you’re looking for a specific diet or meal plan, it’s important to consider the amount of olive oil that fits within it.
-For example, the Mediterranean diet—which is rich in olive oil and other healthy fats—is generally recommended with a daily intake of 2 to 4 tablespoons (30–60 ml) of olive oil.
+When following a specific meal plan, consider olive oil as a key component.
+For example, the Mediterranean diet—rich in olive oil and other healthy fats—recommends 2 to 4 tablespoons (30–60 ml) of olive oil daily.

 olive oil

-It’s also good to remember that olive oil isn’t a magical solution to a healthy diet.
-It’s just one piece of the puzzle and should be combined with a varied diet rich in fruits, vegetables, whole grains, proteins, and other nutritious foods.
+Remember that olive oil is not a magic solution for a healthy diet.
+It should be combined with a varied diet rich in fruits, vegetables, whole grains, proteins, and other nutritious foods.

 So, how much olive oil can you eat per day?
-Three tablespoons (around 40 ml) of extra virgin olive oil a day is generally a good guideline to enjoy the many health benefits.
-Still, it’s important to understand the nutritional value of olive oil and use it in moderation as part of a healthy diet.
+Three tablespoons (around 40 ml) of extra virgin olive oil daily is a good guideline to enjoy its health benefits.
+Understand its nutritional value and use it in moderation as part of a balanced diet.

-Extra virgin olive oil is perfect for daily use.
-But are you also curious about other types, like pomace?
-Check out our pomace olive oil overview page for everything you need to know about this type of olive oil.
-Want to try it out yourself?
-Visit our pomace olive oil shop.
-There you’ll find different sizes, including the 1-liter pomace olive oil tin and the 5-liter pomace olive oil tin.
+Extra virgin olive oil is ideal for daily use.
+Curious about other types, like pomace?
+Check our pomace olive oil overview page for full details.
+You can also buy it directly at our pomace olive oil shop.
+Available sizes include the 1-liter pomace olive oil tin and the 5-liter pomace olive oil tin.

-For more information about pomace olive oil, read our articles: “What is pomace olive oil?” and “Is pomace olive oil healthy?“.
+For more information, read our articles: “What is pomace olive oil?” and “Is pomace olive oil healthy?“.